epfml/disco/tests/selenium-automation-scripts/README.md

 # README

 This folder is dedicated to aritficial simulation of the distributed training process using the DeAI (decentralized learning) or FeAI (federated learning) platform, with many simulated users present.
-Our script uses the selenium library for python as it is the most popular and easy to use.
-In this folder we provide the following files:
+Our script uses the selenium library for python as it is the most popular and easy to use

-# Files

-*util.py* - This file contains useful functions that are reused in most of the other files

-*selenium_script_lungs.py* - This file is used to simulate the distributed training of the covid lungs task, at the top of the file you can find all the necessary constans to personalise the platfrom, number of peers, data split, training type and the ammount of images, as well as the paths as the paths that need to point to your data.

-*selenium_script_CIFAR10.py* - This file is used to simulate the distributed training of the CIFAR10 task, at the top of the file you can find all the necessary constans to personalise the platfrom, number of peers, data split, training type and the ammount of images, as well as the paths as the paths that need to point to your data.

-*selenium_script_MNIST.py* - This file is used to simulate the distributed training of the MNIST task, at the top of the file you can find all the necessary constans to personalise the platfrom, number of peers, data split, training type and the ammount of images, as well as the paths as the paths that need to point to your data.

-*selenium_script_Titanic.py* - This file is used to simulate the distributed training of the Titanic task, at the top of the file you can find all the necessary constans to personalise the platfrom, number of peers, data split, training type and the ammount of images, as well as the paths that need to point to your data.
+We first created a simulation script that was able to open a select number of chrome drivers, upload the data and start training.
+In this version, the script user was only able to easily choose the following parameters: Number of peers, number of images to be uploaded (for image tasks) and the training mode between distributed and local.
+Although this was a useful tool it was very limited due to the data being always uniform between peers.
+To improve the situation, extra functions were added to partition data in various different ways between nodes.
+The three partition functions implemented were:

+*Regular even size partition* - This would be useful to model the assumption the different nodes have completely different data points and additionally have the assumption that different nodes have even amounts of data points

+*Random sized partitions* - This would be useful to model scenarios that would reflect reality where nodes would have very different data point amounts and to see how the platform deals with these situations

+*Predefined size partitions* - This partition function is undoubtedly the most useful one to determine how the platform behaves under various predefined circumstances.
+For example, what is the difference between nodes splitting the data evenly and having the data split with ratios of 0.6 and 0.4.

+At the end of these updates, the user now had the options to easily pick between these parameters for simulation:

+*Number of peers* - This allowed the users to choose the number of browser instances to run.

+*Training Mode* - This allowed users to choose Between Federated learning and Decentralised.

+*Data Split* - This allowed users to choose between the partitions explained above.

+*Ratios* - This allowed a user to choose the ratios of the total data that each node will have in the simulation

+*Number of Data Points* - This allowed users to choose how many total data points to use for the platform simulation

 # DataSets